fouched/master-nuxt/portfolio/content/blog/first.md

 - Do the work
 - Collect benefits
+- Do some more work
+- Collect more benefits

 Numbered lists:

 1. Pay taxes
 2. Die
+3. Revive
+4. Realize you are human again - shit!
+5. Pay taxes
+6. Die
+7. Revive
+8. Finally, I am whale!

 Todo list:

 - [ ] Buy groceries
 - [ ] Pay bills
+- [ ] School run
+- [ ] Do that work thing
+- [ ] Chillax

 Tables:
 | Name | Surname |